plugin

 false

 Only for Extbase plugins.
-Will cause the controller to show its default action if the called action is not allowed by the controller.
+If set, causes the controller to show its default action if the called action is not allowed by the controller.

 EXT:blog_example/Configuration/TypoScript/setup.typoscript